ndouellette/writing.evbogue.com/src/documents/posts/coinbase.html.md

 In my experience at startups, inevitably a new CEO needs to bring on someone who can take all of the boring mundane repetitative tasks off their hands.
 As someone with a very similar skillset to you, I'd be the best candidate for that job.

-I'm not sending a resume, because I know all of the skills I had before don't apply to what I'm working on right now.
-However, if you'd like to establish a track history for me, here are a few things you should know.

 ### Brief resume

 For the past three years I made a living from publishing online.
-I left San Francisco last year to travel the world, living and working from anywhere.
+I left San Francisco last year to travel the world, living and working as I travelled.

 I helped launch Nymag.com's blog network in 2006-2009.
 I was the photo editor for three years.

 I graduated from NYU in 2006 with a double major in Journalism and Dance.
 I worked in NYU's information technology department helping students get viruses off their machines.
 This is actually the most relevant work experience I have for your current position, because it was basically security customer service.

 I worked at the Apple Store for six months after I graduated from college.
-I quit after six months to work at Nymag.com.

 <img src="/img/evboguecyborg.jpg" class="pull-right img-polaroid" />

 ###Hire me.

 So why should you hire me?
 Because I live breathe and sleep Bitcoin.
-I'd like to get better at Node.js.
+I'm getting better at Node.js.
 I can do things you might be bored of doing.
 I'm not afraid of taking risks.
 I also consider myself an allstar in-person communicator.
 I'm fun to be around.
 I love eating burritos at Taqueria Cancun.

 What I need from you:

 I have 42 US dollars right now, and 9.97 BTC.
 If you'd like to do an in-person interview, you'd need to fly me from North Carolina to San Francisco.
 One-way is fine.
-I can probably find a friend's floor to crash at, or perhaps you'd be willing to put me up at one of those hostels in the Tenderloin.
+I can probably find a friend's floor to crash on, or perhaps you'd be willing to put me up at one of those hostels in the Tenderloin.

-I had to sell my computer to get out of Berlin last summer, so if you'd be willing to buy me a work laptop, I'd be very grateful.
+I had to sell my computer to get out of Berlin last summer, so if you'd be willing to buy me a work laptop, I'd be grateful.
 After I get my first paycheck, I'd probably buy a computer from the Bitcoin store and install Ubuntu or Debian on it.

-If you'd like to chat over [Skype](skype:evbogue), I'm open to that too.
+If you'd like to chat over [Skype](skype:evbogue), I'm open to that, too.

 The sooner I can get out of this basement and back to work on things I care about the better.
 Let's do this.